Emma Booth (actress)

-Emma Booth is an Australian model and actress from Perth, Western Australia.
-The former teen model and TV actress played a significant role in the 2007 film Clubland.
+Emma Booth (born 28 November 1982) is an Australian actress and model from Perth, Western Australia.
+The former teen model and TV actress played a significant role in the film Clubland (2007).

-TV and film career
+Television and film career

 After Clubland was screened at the Sundance Film Festival, many talent agencies solicited Booth for roles in upcoming films.

 Booth appeared in the 2009 horror film Blood Creek, directed by Joel Schumacher.
 She worked on the unreleased 2007 production Hippie Hippie Shake, an account of the Schoolkids OZ obscenity trials in the United Kingdom.
-Since 2009, Booth has appeared in Underbelly: The Golden Mile and had a supporting role in the 2013 Parker.
+In 2010, she appeared in Underbelly: The Golden Mile and had a supporting role in the 2013 Parker.
 In 2017, she appeared in Hounds of Love, as the partner of a serial killer.

 In July 2017, Booth joined the hit ABC series Once Upon A Time in a recurring role for its rebooted season seven.
 She played the main antagonist, Mother Gothel, a powerful witch who is the leader of the Coven of the Eight.